open-cloud/xos/docs/dev/xproto.md

 option validators = "instance_creator:Instance has no creator, instance_isolation: Container instance {obj.name} must use container image, instance_isolation_container_vm_parent:Container-vm instance {obj.name} must have a parent";
 ```

+How validators are used is described in the `Policies` section later in this document.

 The gui_hidden option is a directive to the XOS GUI to exclude the present
 model from the default view provided to users.